Caught in the Park Home Trap? Lost Thousands and Not Sure Where to Turn?

 Yes, consumer credit rules and Section 75 may apply, making the lender jointly liable for any mis-selling.

-Yes, unless advised otherwise by your lawyer.
+Yes, unless advised otherwise by your solicitor.

 Because caravans are treated neither as houses nor financial products, leaving major consumer protections unclear.